wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 <a target="_blank" href="http://dangoldin.com/2018/02/20/analyzing-aws-elb-logs/">
 SQL queries for ELB Logs</a>
-filter for response codes that are not 200, the time frame of calls, etc.
+filters for response codes that are not 200, the time frame of calls, etc.